-ARTICLE XXI -- DURATION
+ARTICLE XXII- DURATION

-Section 21.1 This Agreement shall become effective September I, 2019, and shall remain in full force and effect until August 31, 2022.
+Section 22.1 This Agreement shall become effective September 1, 2022, and shall remain in full force and effect until August 31, 2025.

-IN WITNESS WHEREOF, the parties hereto have executed this Agreement and a duplicate of like tenor and effect on the date first above mentioned.
+IN WITNESS WHEREOF, the parties hereto have executive this Agreement and a duplicate of like tenor and effect on the date first above mentioned.

-The individuals executing this agreement hereby warrant that they are authorized by their signatures to bind the parties whom they represent to this agreement.
+The individual executing this agreement hereby warrant that they are authorized by their signatures to bind the parties who they represent to this agreement.

-LINCOLN UNIVERSITY CHAPTER

-OF THE AMERICAN ASSOCIATION

-OF UNIVERSITY PROFESSORS
+LINCOLN UNIVERSITY CHAPTER OF THE AMERICAN ASSOCIATION OF UNIVERSITY PROFESSORS